aws-controllers-k8s/sagemaker-controller/README.md

 kubectl describe endpoints.sagemaker xgboost-endpoint
 ```

-Note: This feature is not enabled in release applicationautoscaling:v0.0.1 for application autoscaling
 ### 9.0 Cleanup

 Few crds are common across services like `services.k8s.aws_adoptedresources.yaml`.
 If you have multiple controllers installed, you should be not delete the common CRDs unless you are uninstalling all the controllers.